sai-d-build/circuit_stem/handover.md

 5.  **Use the new component** in your level files.

 This new architecture makes the project significantly easier to extend and maintain.
+## Recent Architectural Refactoring: Game Engine Orchestration (2025-08-22)

+This section details a significant architectural refactoring of the game engine, moving towards a more modular and orchestrated design.

+### Overview of Changes

+The core game engine has undergone a substantial overhaul, transitioning from a monolithic `GameEngineNotifier` to a system where `GameEngineNotifierV2` acts as a central orchestrator, delegating responsibilities to specialized managers.
+This refactoring aims to improve modularity, testability, and maintainability.

+### Key Components and Their Roles

+*   **`GameEngineNotifierV2` (Orchestrator):**
+    *   Replaces the original `GameEngineNotifier`.
+    *   Delegates core responsibilities to dedicated managers.
+    *   Coordinates interactions between different parts of the game engine.

+*   **`GameEngineCore` (New File: `lib/engine/game_engine_core.dart`):**
+    *   Responsible for applying state updates and producing new `GameEngineState` objects.
+    *   Assumes the `newGrid` (with pre-calculated power states) is provided, indicating a delegation of power simulation logic.

+*   **`SimulationManager` (New File: `lib/engine/simulation_manager.dart`):**
+    *   Centralizes and manages the power flow simulation logic through the circuit.
+    *   Explicitly handles power propagation, improving clarity and testability of this complex logic.

+*   **`InputManager`:**
+    *   Handles user interactions and translates them into game actions.

+*   **`AudioManager`:**
+    *   Centralizes and manages audio feedback within the game.

+### Impact on Existing Codebase

+*   **Behavior System Adaptation:**
+    *   `lib/behaviors/drag_behavior.dart`, `lib/behaviors/interaction_behavior.dart`, `lib/behaviors/movable_behavior.dart`: All behavior classes have been updated to interact with `GameEngineNotifierV2`.
+    *   `drag_behavior.dart` now directly interacts with `GridWidgetState` for UI operations, enhancing type safety and encapsulation.

+*   **Component-Level Updates:**
+    *   `lib/components/switch.dart`: Updated to use `GameEngineNotifierV2`.
+The `onTap` method's `updateComponent` call changed from `updatedComponent` to `component`, which requires careful verification in `GameEngineNotifierV2` to ensure correct state updates.
+Audio handling shifted to `notifier.audio.playToggle()`.

+*   **Test Suite Adaptation:**
+    *   `test/helpers/game_test_helper.dart`: Test utilities updated to correctly access `gameEngineProvider`'s state, use string literals for component types, and reflect new state property names (e.g., `isClosed`, `isActive`).
+    *   `test/helpers/test_setup_helper.dart`: Test setup now instantiates `GameEngineNotifierV2` and removes the `animationScheduler` dependency, aligning the test environment.
+    *   `test/level_01_revised_test.dart`: Updated to use `GameEngineNotifierV2` and the renamed `audioManager` parameter.

+### Rationale and Benefits

+This refactoring promotes a clearer separation of concerns, making the codebase more modular, easier to understand, and more maintainable.
+Each new component has a well-defined responsibility, which significantly improves testability and scalability for future feature development.
+While this introduces significant changes across the codebase, it lays a robust foundation for the game's long-term architectural health.